mollybeach/polliwog/README.md

               }
               return dp[target];
             };
 ## [House Robber](https://leetcode.com/problems/house-robber/) #198

-        Problem: You are a professional robber planning to rob houses along a street.
-Each house has a certain amount of money stashed, the only constrastopping you from robbing each of them is that adjacent houses have security system connected and it will automatically contact the police if two adjacent houses were broken into on the same night.
+        ❓: You are a professional robber planning to rob houses along a street.
+Each house has a certain amount of money stashed, the only constrastopping you from robbing each of them is that adjacent houses have security system connected & it will automatically contact the police if two adjacent houses were broken into on the same night.
 Given an integer array nums representing the amount of money of each house, return the maximum amount of money you can rob tonight without alerting the police.
-        🥚: #1 Input: nums = [1,2,3,1] Output: 4 Explanation: Rob house 1 (money = 1) and then rob house 3 (money = 3).
-Total amount you can rob = 1 + 3 = 4. #2 Input: nums = [2,7,9,3,1] Output: 12 Explanation: Rob house 1 (money = 2), rob house 3 (money = 9) and rob house 5 (money = 1).
+        🐣: 1️⃣ Input: nums = [1,2,3,1] Output: 4 Explain: Rob house 1 (money = 1) & then rob house 3 (money = 3).
+Total amount you can rob = 1 + 3 = 4.
+2️⃣ Input: nums = [2,7,9,3,1] Output: 12 Explain: Rob house 1 (money = 2), rob house 3 (money = 9) & rob house 5 (money = 1).
 Total amount you can rob = 2 + 9 + 1 = 12.

-        🐢 Solution: 🔨 Brute Force ⏰:
-        🐇 Solution: 🐢 Solution: 🔨 Brute Force ⏰: O(2^n) 🪐: O(n)
+        🐢 Solution: 🔨 Brute Force ⏰: O(2^n) 🪐: O(n)
-        🐇 Solution:  Dynamic Programming Memoization  ⏰: O(n) 🪐: O(n)
+        🐇 Solution:  📈 Dynamic Programming Memoization  ⏰: O(n) 🪐: O(n)

             var rob = function (nums) {
               let dp = new Array(nums.length + 1).fill(0);